axibase/atsd-use-cases/research/cloud-oktas/README.md

 ## Cloudiness Data

 Australian meteorological stations are used as the source of cloudiness data.
-The list of all meteorological stations is available on the website of the Australian Bureau of Meteorology: `http://www.bom.gov.au/climate/cdo/about/sitedata.shtml`.
+The list of all meteorological stations is available on the website of the [Australian Bureau of Meteorology](http://www.bom.gov.au/climate/cdo/about/sitedata.shtml).

 Here is a summary of the available stations: